-First, apply the calibration of the normal tracking, see above, so CCDOPS can correctly address the mounting in case the tracking object might leave the range of the AO-7.
-Second, the calibration of the AO-7 can be started to maximally tilt/deflect the mirror unit of the AO-7 in all directions.
-Five exposures are then taken to obtain the range of the element.
+First, apply the calibration of the normal tracking, see above, so CCDOPS can correctly address the mount in case the tracking object might leave the control range of the AO-7.
+Afterwards, the calibration of the AO-7 can be started to maximally tilt the mirror unit of the AO-7 in all directions.
+Five exposures are then taken to determine the control range of the AO.
 Find the menu at: